linuxdeepin/deepin-image-viewer/doc/en_US/index.md

 User can locate the directory where the image is stored.
 1. Right click on the image in Deepin Image Viewer interface and select ** Display in file manager**.
-2. The folder where the image is stored will popup.
+2. The folder where the image is stored will pop up.

 ![0|display in file manager](png/display-file.png)